SkyFly03/DLBAIPNLP01-Natural-Language-Processing/README.md

 ---

-Disclaimer
+## Data & Attribution

-This project is created for educational purposes only as part of an academic assignment.
+This project uses publicly available datasets from Kaggle, Stanford University, and Hugging Face.
-It is not affiliated with or endorsed by Rotten Tomatoes, SST or IMDb.
-All data used is publicly available from Kaggle, stanford.edu and Hugging Face.
+The work was conducted in an academic context and is not affiliated with or endorsed by the data providers.